SouthFACT/landsatfact_usgs_json_api/README.md

  }
  ```

 Next is the object *metdataFields*.
 This maps a metadata field to a database field.
-This also defines how to calculate the values that will be inserted into the database. and is object with three keys:
+This also defines how to calculate the values that will be inserted into the database. and is an object with three keys:
 *field*:
     *fieldName*: the field name in response from USGS
     *databaseFieldName*: the field name in our database